 Don’t let yourself get intimidated by someone who is throwing around a lot of jargon.
 Trust your gut instinct.

 If you don’t think there is something wrong with your computer, don’t let someone persuade you to give them access – or your credit card number.
 It can cause a lot of hassles to undo the damage.
+Also, consider adding your phone number to the national do not call list.
 Next, read up on these online scams you need to be aware of—and how to avoid them.